Classification of quotient bundles on the Fargues-Fontaine curve: Introduction

 \section{Introduction}

-In \cite{FF08}, Fargues and Fontaine constructed a remarkable scheme, now commonly referred to as the \emph{Fargues-Fontaine curve}, which serves as the ``fundamental curve of $p$-adic Hodge theory".
-In fact, many constructions in $p$-adic Hodge theory and related fields have geometric interpretations in terms of vector bundles on the Fargues-Fontaine curve.
-As an example, Fargues in \cite{Far16} formulates the conjectural geometrization of the local Langlands correspondence in terms of certain sheaves on the stack of vector bundles on the Fargues-Fontaine curve.
+In \cite{FF_curve}, Fargues and Fontaine constructed a remarkable scheme, now commonly referred to as the \emph{Fargues-Fontaine curve}, which serves as the ``fundamental curve'' for $p$-adic Hodge theory and the local Langlands program.
+In fact, many constructions in these fields have geometric interpretations in terms of vector bundles on the Fargues-Fontaine curve.
+Most notably, Fargues-Scholze \cite{FS_geomLL} builds upon the idea of Fargues \cite{Fargues_geomLL} to construct the local Langlands correspondence in terms of certain sheaves on the stack of vector bundles on the Fargues-Fontaine curve.

 In this paper we obtain several classification results regarding vector bundles on the Fargues-Fontaine curve.
 Our main result is a complete classification of all quotient bundles of a given vector bundle.
 As a special case, we obtain a complete classification of all vector bundles that are generated by a fixed number of global sections.
-In addition, a dual statement of our main result gives a nearly complete classification of subbundles of a given vector bundle.
+In addition, a dual statement of our main result gives a nearly complete classification of subsheaves of a given vector bundle.